 When a brand says that a particular running shoe is ‘neutral,’ it just means that the midsole does not have a medial wedge or a similar support feature.
-Naturally, by this broad definition, the opposite of neutral happens to be ‘stability,’ in which case you’ll need to read up our buyer’s guide for stability shoes.
+By this broad definition, the opposite of neutral happens to be ‘stability’ – in which case you’ll need to refer to our buyer’s guide for stability shoes.

-But just as how not all stability shoes are the same, neutral running shoes also come in different shapes and cushioning levels.
-Traditionally, neutral shoes have been differentiated by their price.
+But just as how not all stability shoes are the same, neutral running shoes also come in different guises.
+Generally speaking, neutral shoes have been differentiated by their price and use-case.
 For example, for every Saucony Ride, you have a higher priced Triumph ISO.
-Similarly, the Nike Pegasus is positioned as the mid-priced neutral with the more expensive Vomero over it.
+Similarly, the Brooks Ghost is positioned as the mid-priced neutral with the more expensive Glycerin over it.

 Historically, a higher retail price usually translated into increased cushioning and upper plushness over a lower priced variant.
-While this generalization still holds true today for a large number of shoes, exceptions are now creeping their way in.
+While this generalization still holds true today for the majority, exceptions are now finding their way in.
 For example, a neutral shoe from a mid-priced category might have an equal or a higher amount of cushioning than higher priced models.

-The level of support is another factor worth considering.
-Some neutral shoes are more supportive than the others even within the same price range, and it is hard to tell unless you’ve run in them.
+The level of support is another factor.
+Some neutral shoes are more supportive than the others – even within the same price range.
+It is hard to tell unless you run in them.

-Given the complexity of the selection process, we decided that the best way to recommend the best neutral running shoes is to group them by ride character, which then brings us to the three following categories:
+Given the complexity of the selection process, the best way to recommend neutral running shoes is to group them by ride character.
+Which brings us to the three following categories: